I will thank you always for what you have done,

 My sister fashioned this favorite decades ago.
 At the time, Cecele had two young children whom she was raising alone.
 As Christmas approached, my sister realized she had no money for Christmas gifts other than a few things for her children.
 Christmas has always been our family’s favorite holiday.
-Even in the leanest of times, our parents managed to provide something special for each of their children.
+Even in the leanest of times, our parents managed to provide something special for each of us.
 Cecele couldn’t bear to arrive on Christmas day without gifts for her siblings and God-children.
 So it was that she hand-made something for each of us.
 She sewed a large stuffed snake for my son.
-Because I’m the cookie-baker of the family, at least at Christmastime, Cecele made two green terry cloth aprons for me.
+Because I’m the cookie baker of the family, at least at Christmastime, Cecele made two green aprons for me.
 I’ve used them ever since.

-Before putting it into the laundry tub, I held my apron close.
+Before I put that apron away after washing it, I hold it close.
 I love my sister and this apron reminds me of her love for me.
+Thank you, Cecele!

-Generous God, thank you for gracing us with hearts capable of love.
-Help us always to use them well!
+Generous God, thank you for gracing us with hearts which can express our love so creatively.